SarahBorgelt/myPersonalFinance/README.md

 ---

+## 🛠 Why This Matters

+In today's fast-paced financial landscape, individuals face complex decisions about investments, savings, and debt management.
+Accessible tools that simplify these concepts and provide actionable insights are more valuable than ever.

+- 💡 **Empowers users to make informed decisions:** Users can see how different investment strategies or spending habits affect their financial future.

+- 📊 **Demonstrates real-world problem solving:** The tools provide actionable insights into financial planning, risk management, and credit optimization.

+- 🧩 **Bridges finance and technology:** Shows practical application of programming skills to solve everyday financial challenges.
+---

 ## 🚀 Features

 - **FIRE Calculator:** Estimate your financial independence timeline based on current savings, contributions, and expected returns.

 - **Rental Property Analyzer:** Calculate down payments, projected cash flow, and long-term investment potential for rental properties.

 - **Monte Carlo Simulation:** Simulate thousands of investment outcomes to understand portfolio risk and variability over time.

 - **Credit Score Estimator:** Assess the impact of different factors, such as payment history and credit utilization, on your credit score.

 ---